idankam/Image-Segmentation-API/README.md

 ## Phase 3 - FastAPI Inference Documentation

 This API provides endpoints to perform image segmentation inference using either ONNX or Torch models.
-The results can be requested in various formats such as logits, pixel distribution, or segmentation maps.
+The results can be requested in various formats such as logits, pixel category distribution, or segmentation maps.

 ### Base URL